Fiji

 Testimonial

-“Everything is new and exciting, you learn to adapt and change your lifestyle, any materialistic item that was once important to you is now easy to live without, and your perception of the world completely changes.
-All that matters to you are the new friends you make and the family back at home.
-Once you can say ‘Bula Vinaka’ and drink kava at full tide you’re already a part of the family.”
-Mariah Hommelhoff, Community Worker
+“Everything is new and exciting, you learn to adapt and change your lifestyle, any materialistic item that was once important to you is now easy to live without, and your perception of the world completely changes. ”Mariah, community teacher

 You may also like: